 I have vacationed to Las Vegas at least twice a year for the past six years or so.
 Every time I go, knowing that I don’t drink, gamble or enjoy ‘adult entertainment’ my friends and family always ask me “Why do you go to Vegas?
 What is there for you to do?’ and my answer is this: Las Vegas is CHEAP, it’s warm there most of the year, it has food and shopping galore, and there is a lot more to do than meets the eye.
+Las Vegas has actually gotten to be a lot more family-friendly in the past few years.
 Last time I went, I actually spent zero time on the Strip.
 You can totally have clean fun on the Strip though too.

 Ho-tel.
 Mo-tel.
 Holiday Inn: Las Vegas is home to the most fun and unique hotels in the world!
 They are usually affordable too, because the hotels want everyone in their hotel, spending money in their casino.
 (Joke’s on them.
 They will never get me to throw away my hard-earned cash on a bet!)
 The hotels that are a little on the older side can be as cheap as $30/night on priceline.com.